-This paper outlines some of the insights from The Tabula Project relevant to tackling climate change and sets out key themes and questions for discussion.
-I hope that you will be able to take part in the consultation and would welcome any feedback at info@greener-vision.com.
+This paper outlines some of the insights from The Tabula Project relevant to tackling climate change and sets out themes and questions for further investigation.
+I would welcome any feedback at info@greener-vision.com.

 The climate crisis is the defining challenge of our times.
 For real and lasting change to occur we need to begin with ourselves.